w3c/wot-architecture/proposals/lifecycle-model-proposal-zolkis.md

 **Why**: device gets operational in its native protocol (provisioned and configured).
 ** Name in other protocols ** : operational
-**Actor** responsible to get to this state: provider/vendor **Capabilities**:
+**Actor** responsible to get to this state: provider/vendor **Data**:
+- manufacturer credentials
+- provider credentials, configuration data
+- user configuration data, user data.

+**Capabilities**:
-- identity: given by new owner (provider/vendor or user)
+- identity: given by new owner (provider/vendor/user credentials)
 - provisioned for the solution
 - configured for the solution
 - operational level: native, fully functional.